PyMati/AmazonPriceTracker-React-Django-IN-VERY-SLOW-PROGRESS/README.txt

-Hi!
+#Hi!

-The main purpose of this repository is keeping code for my future web-service :D.
+##The main purpose of this repository is keeping code for my future web-service :D.

-I want to make my scripts transparent and understandable for everybody :D.
+##I want to make my scripts transparent and understandable for everybody :D.

-What you can find here?
+##What you can find here?

+#Scripts
 main.py - Administration module which is ,,decision" script.
 Here are conducted the most important actions. worker.py - You have to understand this script as employee who live 24/7 and check amazon price every 1 hour (For you everything my dear.). worker_creator.py - Here some functionalities to make code more ,,reusable" - something like that.
 Just module, which creates our workers.